HimanshiC/AI_Health_Assitant_chatbot/README.md

 5. Unconsciousness

 **Medical Disclaimer**
--> This chatbot DOES NOT replace professional medical advice.
+- This chatbot DOES NOT replace professional medical advice.
--> In case of a medical emergency, call your local emergency number immediately.
+- In case of a medical emergency, call your local emergency number immediately.
--> The system only provides general information based on available data.
+- The system only provides general information based on available data.

-###**Key Functions**
+### **Key Functions**
 *query_meditron(user_input)*
-->Processes user queries
+- Processes user queries
-->Detects emergency situations
+- Detects emergency situations
-->Responds to medical questions
+- Responds to medical questions
-->Assists with appointment-related queries *clean_response(response_text)*
+- Assists with appointment-related queries *clean_response(response_text)*
-Formats model-generated responses
+- Formats model-generated responses
-Removes duplicates
+- Removes duplicates
-Limits response length for clarity
+- Limits response length for clarity

- ##**Usage Examples**
+ ## **Usage Examples**

-# Example: General medical query
+### Example: General medical query
 "What are the symptoms of diabetes?"
 "How to reduce fever?"

-# Example: Emergency detection
+### Example: Emergency detection
 "I'm experiencing severe chest pain"
 "My friend is having a heart attack"

-# Example: Appointment scheduling
+### Example: Appointment scheduling
 "I need to book a doctor’s appointment"
 "Schedule me a visit to doctor"

-##**Limitations**
+## **Limitations**
-This is not a diagnostic tool
+- This is not a diagnostic tool
-It has Keyword-based emergency detection and may not catch all emergencies.
+- It has Keyword-based emergency detection and may not catch all emergencies.
-System performance depends on available RAM & processing power.
+- System performance depends on available RAM & processing power.
-Limited response length – avoids excessive outputs.
+- Limited response length – avoids excessive outputs.
-Model specific limitations
+- Model specific limitations